 Lead based paint is a serious problem throughout cities across America.
 It is usually prevalent in homes built prior to 1978.
 The City maintains that lead based paint is a serious issue and conducts housing inspections to determine if there are defective paint surfaces.
 If lead conditions are present, the lead paint is either removed or covered in a manner prescribed by HUD.
-The City continues its effort to rid structures of lead based paint and inspects any homes built prior to 1978 for any presence of lead based paint.
-If the presence of lead based paint is found, the City requires removal of the paint as part of its down payment and closing cost assistance and rehabilitation programs.
-In FY 2016-2017, the City removed lead based paint in 6 homes.
+The City continues its effort to rid structures of lead based paint and inspects any homes built prior to 1978 for any presence of lead based paint; in FY 2016-2017, the City made 6 homes lead-free.